 Independent central banks are better able to withstand political pressures to monetize the debt, to follow accommodative policies, or to respond to (seemingly) "high" levels of unemployment with an EMP.
-They can also make a more believable or credible commitment to stop inflation, which (as we'll see in Chapter 26 "Rational Expectations Redux: Monetary Policy Implications") is an important consideration as well.
+They can also make a more believable or credible commitment to stop inflation, which is an important consideration as well.